Good Samaritan | Accident Management Training for when you need to be one!

-This law is often thought to be the protector law when we witness someone in danger for their life or seriously injured and are compelled to want to help them, be it a car accident, a motorcycle accident, or an overdose.
-There are circumstances where it is not advisable to be that good samaritan, it is better to call 911 or call for another person nearby to take that role on!
+This law is often thought to be the protector law when we witness someone in danger of their life or seriously injured and are compelled to want to help them, be it a car accident, a motorcycle accident, or an overdose.
+There are circumstances where it is not advisable to be a good samaritan, it is better to call 911 or call for another person nearby to take that role on!

 The Illinois Department of Public Health has more details covering these situations and we will learn a lot more about them with the increasing numbers of overdoses across the state and the nation.
 If for example, you were the person providing the substance that caused the overdose, you will not be protected from violations related to it that you committed.

 If you are considering providing emergency care, ask first – if the respondent says no, cease any efforts.
 Call 911, but do not give care.
 Do not touch or give care to a conscious person who refuses it.
 If the person refuses care or withdraws consent at any time, step back and call for more advanced medical personnel.